 Consider this a PSA from your friendly fellow stitcher who is also a nurse. 🙂

 What have all of these lessons meant to me?
 Over the past year, I discovered that I actually can finish an EPP quilt.
 In 2017 I had completed one other entirely English paper pieced quilt, but when I entered year three for my two longest running EPP quilts, I was kind of doubtful.
 I know other folks have EPP WIPs that are decades old, and two to three years is probably not so terribly long for an EPP quilt, but there was something about completing these two that felt like a (very long) right of passage.

-In May finished my Ice Cream Soda quilt (pattern by Jodi Godfrey of Tales of Cloth), which I finished about two and a half years after I started it, and I finished my Explore Your World quilt (pattern by Mollie Johanson of Wild Olive) in September, which took me a proper three years to complete.
-At present, I have two active EPP WIPs that will be full sized quilts upon completion, and just finished two EPP quilts which I started at the end of 2019.
+At the time of this post, I have two active EPP WIPs that will be throw sized quilts upon completion, and just finished two EPP quilts which I started at the end of 2019.
 I have two more I’d like to begin soon, but I am still enjoying the thrill of accomplishment and progress I’ve made.

 I say all of this merely to go back to the point that Emily P. Freeman states so well, “your pace is your pace.”
 We aren’t in a race.
 We just want to make quilts.
 Part of it is the making itself, apart from the completion.